 TRIVIA COMPILED BY

-OF THE RAILWAY is the fifth Thomas & Friends Direct-To-DVD Special produced by HIT Entertainment.
+OF THE RAILWAY is the seventh Thomas & Friends Direct-To-DVD Special produced by HIT Entertainment.
 It is the first special to be written by new Head Writer, Andrew Brenner, and the first to be animated

 by Arc Productions, who took over from Nitrogen Studios in 2012.